cvs-health/testaro/README.md

 WAVE integration depends on the user having a WAVE API key.
 Use of the WAVE API depletes the user’s WAVE API credits.
 The `wave1`, `wave2`, and `wave4` commands perform WAVE tests with respective `reporttype` values on a specified URL.
 Such a test costs 1, 2, or 3 credits, respectively ($0.04 per credit, or less in quantity).
 When you register with WebAIM and obtain a WAVE API key, you must add a line to your `.env` file, in the format `WAVE_KEY=x0x0x0x0x0x0x` (where `x0x0x0x0x0x0x` represents your key).

-##### WAVE versus Axe

-Axe and WAVE are both combinations of multiple accessibility tests.
-They partly overlap.
-Where they do, they sometimes agree and sometimes disagree on severity.
+#### Test-package duplication

+Test packages sometimes do redundant testing, in that two or more packages test for the same issues.
+The testing and reporting are not necessarily identical.

 For example, when a `button` is empty and unlabeled, or an `input` is unlabeled, Axe reports a <q>critical</q> violation and WAVE reports an <q>error</q>.
 However, when a `select` is unlabeled, Axe reports a <q>critical</q> violation and WAVE reports only an <q>alert</q>.

-An example of a difference in coverage: When a form control has an explicit label (a `label` element referencing the control with a `for` attribute), but that label is nullified by a higher-precedence label (an `aria-label` or `aria-labelledby` attribute), WAVE reports an <q>alert</q>, but Axe does not report a violation at all.
+When a form control has an explicit label (a `label` element referencing the control with a `for` attribute), but that label is nullified by a higher-precedence label (an `aria-label` or `aria-labelledby` attribute), WAVE reports an <q>alert</q>, but Axe does not report any issue.

-##### JHU-WAVE

-One of the Autotest procs implements the <dfn>JHU-WAVE</dfn> rule.
-That is an algorithm comparing web pages that have been subjected to the `waves` test in a script.
-The rule is used by the Johns Hopkins University (_JHU_) Disability Health Research Center in its [Vaccine Website Accessibility](https://disabilityhealth.jhu.edu/vaccinedashboard/webaccess/) dashboard.
-The rule is described summarily on the cited page.
-Missing details were obtained from WebAIM, which conducted the testing for JHU.

-The proc is `procs/report/jhuwave.js`.
-By executing the command `node procs/report/jhuwave xxx` (where `xxx` represents the timeStamp of a report file or another string that you have changed the timestamp to), you can apply the rule to the pages whose `waves` test results are recorded in the report file.

-The JHU-WAVE rule is defined as follows:

-1. Give each page a rank, on the basis of its error total, namely the total of its <q>Errors</q> and its <q>Contrast Errors</q>, with 0 being the best rank (i.e. the smallest total).
-If there is a tie for the next rank, use that rank for all of the tied pages, but then skip ranks so that the used rank plus the skipped ranks are equal in number to the number of tied pages.
-2. Give each page a rank, on the basis of its error density, namely its error total divided by the total number of its elements.
-Use the same rule for ties.
-3. Give each page a rank, on the basis of its alert total.
-Use the same rule for ties.
-4. For each page, multiply its error-total rank by 6, multiply its error-density rank by 3, and multiply its alert rank by 1.
-5. Total those three products.
-That total is the page’s score.
-The smaller the score, the better the page, according to the JHU-WAVE rule.
+To compensate for test-package duplication, scoring procs can adjust the weights they apply to particular findings of test packages.

-#### bbc-a11y
+#### Omitted test packages

-The [BBC Accessibility Standards Checker](https://github.com/bbc/bbc-a11y) is a Node.js project that might be added to Autotest.
-However, the package (`bbc-a11y`) was last updated in 2018 and has accumulated several severe vulnerabilities, including:
-- `electron` (IPC messages delivered to the wrong frame)
-- `httpism`
-- `trim-newlines` (regular expression denial of service)
-- `underscore` (arbitrary code execution)
+Other test packages that may be integrated into Autotest in the future include:
+- `bbc-a11y` (not updated since 2018; has vulnerable dependencies)
-- `meow`
+- `html codesniffer`

-For this reason, it is not incorporated into Autotest.

 ## Repository exclusions